romilan24/romilan24/README.md

 # Hey, I'm Diego Calderon!

 I'm an experienced engineer specializing in forecasting, machine learning, deep learning, and optimization.
-With a strong background in financial engineering, I have built and deployed data driven products at scale, working closely with cross functional teams to identify high impact projects.
+With a strong background in the Energy and Finance industries, I have built and deployed data driven products at scale, working closely with cross functional teams to identify high impact projects.

 ## Experiences
 Modeling: Machine/Deep Learning, Boosting, Time series, Recurrent networks